MS-ES-DEMO/networking-hub-spoke-fast-deploy/README.md

-# Networking Fundamentals - Fast Deploy
+# Hub-spoke network topology - Fast Deploy

 This repository contains an Azure Bicep template to simplify the deployment of a Hub and Spoke network architecture with fundamental network services in a test or demo environment.